lzufalcon/noduino-sdk/README.md

 Noduino SDK
 ===========================================

-This is a Professional SDK developed by MaKe Labs for ESP8266 WiFi SoC
+This is a Professional SDK developed by MaiKe Labs for ESP8266 WiFi SoC

 This project brings support for ESP8266 chip to the professional embeded environment.
 It lets you write sketches using C language quickly, and run them directly on ESP8266, no external microcontroller required.